-Much of my classical training was steeped in “right” and “wrong” ways in music.
+Much of my classical training was steeped in “right” and “wrong” ways of music-making.
 Community music frees me from seeing my role as that of a judge or keeper of cumulative knowledge and instead puts me into the more vulnerable spaces of facilitator and learner.
 It not only invites me to new roles, but demands that I shift into seeing and empathizing from multiple perspectives.
 In short, I must accommodate, support, and move with multiple “ways of knowing.”

 To put that in perspective, my curriculum vitae presents a musical career steeped in high profile opportunities to teach, conduct and perform at national and international levels in Canada and the United States.
 While grateful for these professional opportunities, I found myself increasingly questioning how I could use my musical skills and interests to contribute to the betterment of our world, our peoples, our students, and communities.

 Exploring these questions has become the central aspect of my practice.
 Academic sources characterize the field of community music as being “music as hospitality,” but we actually know very little about community music as a global phenomenon.

 My approach relies increasingly on the practice of intercultural music-making contained within a framework of contemplative compassion practices and research.